msjimc/AgileStructure/guide/translocation.md

 The breakpoint identified in the 2nd analysis was
 __t(chr4;chr22)(g.6,713,998:g.50,283,262)__
 This is derived from a different set of reads and so could be considered an independent test.
 While the base pair position of the two breakpoints are slightly different, it should be close enough to design a diagnostic PCR test.
+As before AgileStructure reports that the translocation is not balanced and that the resultant chromosomes have either two q telomeres or two p telomeres.

 [Return user guide](README.md#translocation)